High school basketball: Haskell boys coach Wes Hayes dies

 Hayes, who survived a near-fatal heart attack in February 2018, had coaching in his veins.
 His father, the late Mike Hayes, had a career that included boys coaching stops at Bishop Kelley, Berryhill, Catoosa and White Oak.

-His great uncle, Ken Hayes, was former head mens basketball coach at the University of Tulsa, New Mexico, ORU and Northeastern State.
+His great uncle, Ken Hayes, was former head men’s basketball coach at the University of Tulsa, New Mexico State, ORU and Northeastern State.

 Hayes was a Coweta High graduate and played basketball at Bacone College and NSU.
 He also wrote and performed country-themed music and released his fourth album, “X of Me,” in 2019.